fstromback/mymake/README.md

 `includeCl=`
 The flag used to tell the compiler about additional include paths. `-iquote ` for gcc (pay attention to trailing spaces here!)

+`libraryCl=`
+The flag used to tell the compiler about additional libraries (static).

+`libs=`
+Tells mymake that the project needs additional libraries using the libraryCl flag.

 `out=`
 If you want a specific name of the executable file, specify it here.
 Otherwise mymake will generate a name from the first source file specified.